flyerhq/flutter_chat_ui/doc/advanced-usage.md

 }
 ```

 Similar to the text message, you will need to create a file message using data from the document picker.
-In this example, `uri` will point to the local filesystem just for demo purposes, but for the backend service, you will upload the file first and then send the received URL using the `uri` parameter.
+In this example, `uri` will point to the local filesystem just for demo purposes, but for the backend service, you will upload the file first and then send the received URL using the `uri` property.

 ### Opening a file